asigalov61/Rock-Piano/README.md

 3) Expanded Model SEQ: [channel(0,9), delta-start-time(ms)(0-500), pitch(0-127), duration(ms)(0-500), EOS(500)]

-4) Start time and duration is divided by 10
+4) MIDI Start time and duration in ticks is converted to milliseconds and then divided by 10

-5) Timings are in milliseconds
+5) Model timings are in milliseconds / 10

 ***